hashbang/shell-etc/README.md

 Any changes made to /etc without apt-get will need to be committed/pushed in place, which should be reflected in your local checkout as well.

-When you are ready to contribute your changes upstream, please push to a fork and make a pull request.
+When you are ready to contribute your changes upstream, please push to a branch or a fork and make a pull request.

 ### GPG signing ###